pvukmanovic-pannonians/pannonians_exams/exam_basic_js/readme.md

 During the exam, feel free to utalize your Google skills as well, no restrictions here.
 Please also timebox yourself for up to 15 minutes per task/file.

 Also please don't forget to share your screens and be mindful of other folks around you on meeting.
 Don't make loud noises, programmers are easily jump-scared.

+### P.S.
+Each of the tasks pretty much has at least one "gotcha" that's made on purpouse.
+Please don't submit PRs to "fix" code or something. :)